 Unfortunately the podcast is not (yet) available on Pandora (US only) or Radio.com (not in EU).

-This will help us keep this podcast going by paying for transcriptions, editing, and many other things we need to do to keep on bringing you weekly episodes.
+You can help us keep this podcast going, keep it advert free, and create more resources for learning (like courses) – and your support will pay for subscriptions, transcripts, and many other things we need to do to keep on bringing you regular episodes.
+Thank you! 💜

 Rachel is not fond of using gender labels for herself.
 In her words, she is a woman and identifies as a motorcyclist, a technologist, and many other things.
 We also talk about being something versus identifying as something, coming out at work, riding a motorbike, travelling solo, and how safety is a relative thing.
 [Transcript coming soon.]Details